TimOsbornClim/accessing-climate-data/ENSO-indices.md

 These are typically based on average sea surface temperature (SST) over different spatial regions (see earlier map).
 Sometimes they use SST anomalies.

-See here for a guide to these Nino SST indices: https://climatedataguide.ucar.edu/climate-data/nino-sst-indices-nino-12-3-34-4-oni-and-tni
+See here for a guide to these Nino SST indices: [https://climatedataguide.ucar.edu/climate-data/nino-sst-indices-nino-12-3-34-4-oni-and-tni](https://climatedataguide.ucar.edu/climate-data/nino-sst-indices-nino-12-3-34-4-oni-and-tni)

 Sometimes they are also "centred" or "detrended" in some way (otherwise ongoing climatic warming could move us towards permanent El Niño conditions, whereas really an El Niño is a temporary additional warming of the equatorial Pacific above its current background temperature).
-A discussion of this issue, and a definition of a "relative" Nino3.4 index to address this issue, is provided by van Oldenborgh et al. (2021, https://doi.org/10.1088/1748-9326/abe9ed).
+A discussion of this issue, and a definition of a "relative" Nino3.4 index to address this issue, is provided by [van Oldenborgh et al. (2021)](https://doi.org/10.1088/1748-9326/abe9ed).

 These Nino indices also vary according to which SST dataset was used.